gviscoli/PCH.Docs/Weather Station POC/WeatherStation.md

 As previously mentioned azure Iot hub is a managed service, hosted in the cloud, that acts as a central message hub for bi-directional communication between your IoT application and the devices it manages.

-Azure IoT Hub offers two tiers, **basic** and s**tandard**, that differ in the number of features they support.
+Azure IoT Hub offers two tiers, **basic** and **standard**, that differ in the number of features they support.
 If your IoT solution is based around collecting data from devices and analyzing it centrally, then the basic tier is probably right for you.

 IoT Hub also offers a **free tier** that is meant for testing and evaluation.
 It has all the capabilities of the standard tier, but limited messaging allowances.
 You cannot upgrade from the free tier to either basic or standard.
 For my PoC I chose the free tier option.